WHO IS SHE?

-On the weekend of April 29th and 30th 1961, unrelated to any of the above Brenda Allen stuff, I was in Las Vegas.
+On the weekend of April 29th and 30th 1961, unrelated to any of the above Brenda Allen stuff, but made more clearly in Of Cobras, Scarabs, Maseratis and Zen, I was in Las Vegas.
 On Monday May 1st I visited Hoover Dam for a few hours then drove south for a little casino action and other possible extra curricular activities in the El Rey Club located about 40 miles south of the dam in the little speed trap town of Searchlight.
 Roselli had one of his gorillas deliver the letter, which had been opened, through to me on the 1st while I was in Searchlight.
 A couple of days later I called the lawyer who told me Brenda had left a message for me.

 Over the phone the lawyer said the message asks that I meet her outside her old place in Long Beach on Wednesday the 19th at 10:00 AM.
 Well, the 19th fell on Wednesday in April alright, but I didn't get the letter until May 1st, so, as it was, I wasn't in a position to call the lawyer until after May 1st.
 I presume Brenda got the letter to Roselli sometime before the 19th, apparently thinking I would get it right away.
 However, while looking at the calendar I noticed that July has the exact same dates for the exact same days, meaning that in July the 19th also fell on a Wednesday.
 So, although it wasn't likely, not knowing what Brenda was thinking of or up to, just as a precaution I went to her old address on East Ocean Avenue in Long Beach on Wednesday the 19th, but after waiting over two hours beyond the designated meeting time she never showed.